-As mentioned above, a prospectus is required, subject to certain exemptions, if an issuer:
+As mentioned earlier, a prospectus is required, subject to certain exemptions, if an issuer:

-- offers "securities" to the public in the UK; or - seeks the admission of "securities" to trading on a regulated market in the UK (the Main Market is a regulated market for these purposes63).
+- offers "securities" to the public in the UK; or - seeks the admission of "securities" to trading on a regulated market in the UK (the Main Market is a regulated market for these purposes49).

-In order for a security to fall within the Prospectus Directive regime, it must be a "transferable security"64.
-The key consideration in determining whether a security is a "transferable security" for these purposes lies in whether it is negotiable on a capital market.
-CESR and the FSA have taken the view that most options granted under employee benefit schemes will not be "transferable securities" and that no offer to the public within the meaning of the Prospectus Directive65 occurs at the time of exercise or conversion of such options.
-In addition, the current view is that loan notes issued on takeovers will generally not be caught by the regime, as long as the terms of the loan notes state that they are not transferable (or limit transfer rights to family members and trusts)66.
+In order for a security to fall within the Prospectus Directive regime, it must be a "transferable security"50.
+The key consideration in determining whether a security is a "transferable security" for these purposes is whether it is negotiable on a capital market.
+ESMA and the FCA have taken the view that most options granted under employee benefit schemes will not be "transferable securities" and that no offer to the public within the meaning of the Prospectus Directive51 occurs at the time of exercise or conversion of such options.
+In addition, the current view is that loan notes issued on takeovers will generally not be caught by the regime, as long as the terms of the loan notes state that they are not transferable (or limit transfer rights to family members and trusts).

-Note also that securities included in an offer where the total consideration under the offer is less than €2.5 million67 (calculated by reference to any previous offers of the same security in the previous 12 months) fall outside the scope of the "offer to the public" regime, so no prospectus will be required in the context of such an offer.
-This exclusion applies separately to offers of different kinds of securities within a 12-month period-for example, if an issuer offers shares with a total consideration of €2 million and debt with a total consideration of €2 million in the same 12-month period, both offers would fall within the exclusion68.
-Offers during the 12-month period where a prospectus has been required or where other exemptions have been applicable (for
+Note also that securities included in an offer where the total consideration under the offer is less than €5.0 million52 (when aggregated with any previous offers of the same security in the previous 12 months) fall outside the scope of the "offer to the public" regime, so no prospectus will be required in the context of such an offer.
+This exclusion applies separately to offers of different kinds of securities within a 12-month period-for example, if an issuer offers shares with a total consideration of €3 million and debt with a total consideration of €3 million in the same 12-month period, both offers would fall within the exemption53.
+Offers during the 12-month period where a prospectus has been required or where other exemptions have been applicable (e.g., offers to gualified investors) should not be included for the calculation of the limit.
+This exemption is not relevant where a prospectus is required because a company's securities are to be admitted to trading on a regulated market.